Noel Hoefenmayer: Professional

 On April 4, 2020, Hoefenmayer signed as a free agent with the Toronto Marlies, primary American Hockey League (AHL) affiliate to the Toronto Maple Leafs.
 He played 18 AHL games with the Marlies before being re-assigned to the Wichita Thunder of the ECHL for the remainder of the 2020–21 season.
 Hoefenmayer was likewise named to the Maple Leafs' 2021 Prospect Tournament roster.

 On June 16, 2022, Hoefenmayer agreed to a one-year contract extension for the 2022–23 season.

 Following three seasons with the Marlies, Hoefenmayer secured his first NHL deal, signing a one-year, entry-level contract with the Edmonton Oilers in July 2023.
 The following offseason, Hoefenmayer was given a one-year contract extension by the Oilers organization.

 During the 2024–25 season, Hoefenmayer was traded by the Oilers to the Montreal Canadiens in exchange for forward Jacob Perreault on December 6, 2024.
 Shortly thereafter, he made his debut for the Laval Rocket, the Canadiens' AHL affiliate, recording an assist in a 6–2 victory over the Bridgeport Islanders on December 15.

 Entering the offseason as a restricted free agent, Hoefenmayer was not extended a qualifying offer by the Canadiens on June 30, 2025.
 Thereafter, he would sign his first professional contract overseas, agreeing to a one-year deal with HC Sochi of the Kontinental Hockey League (KHL).
+Collectively, Hoefenmayer contributed with 23 points through 50 appearances from the blueline in 2025–26.

+With Sochi missing the Gagarin Cup playoffs, Hoefenmayer left at the conclusion of his contract and was subsequently signed to a one-year contract with German club, the Augsburger Panther of the Deutsche Eishockey Liga (DEL), on March 31, 2026.